msztolcman/subst/README.rst

 -  improvements to pylintrc, Makefile
 -  config for tox
 -  fixes and improvements in built-in help
--  fixed but with changing new-line characters from dos to unix (issue
+-  fixed bug with changing new-line characters from dos to unix (issue
    #5)
 -  fixed bug with bad interpretation of -t param (issue #4)
 -  fixed bug with using subst on Windows (issue #2)